HeardLibrary/xquery-working-group/_pages/about.md

 ## About the group

 We meet from 2:00 to 3:00 p.m. on most Fridays in the [Digital Humanities Center](https://www.vanderbilt.edu/digitalhumanities/) in [Buttrick Hall](https://wp0.vanderbilt.edu/map/?s=%22buttrick+hall%22).
 Newcomers are always welcome!
-Contact <a href="mailto:clifford.anderson@vanderbilt.edu">Cliff Anderson</a> or <a href="mailto:michelle.m.taylor@Vanderbilt.Edu">Michelle Taylor</a> with any questions.
+Contact <a href="mailto:clifford.anderson@vanderbilt.edu">Cliff Anderson</a> with any questions.

 ## Three Easy Pieces on XQuery